 How To Get To Floating Market Lembang

 Floating Market Lembang is relatively easy to access from Bandung downtown.
 Either by a rented car, a rented minibus, or a taxi.
 A rented car typically costs around IDR 400,000/day.
 It takes around 45 minutes to get there.
 Apart from rented vehicles, tourists can also opt for a public transport ‘angkot’.

 Visitors coming from the Husein Sastranegara International Airport and Bandung Railway Station can hop into an ‘angkot’ waiting for passengers to Lembang.
 Make a stop at Bank BJB Lembang and just walk to the location.
 The fare is around IDR 9000/trip.
 The public minivan route is Stasiun Hall – Lembang from the station and Ciroyom-Lembang from the airport.

 Floating Market Lembang Address & Location

-The culinary spot and magnificent floating market located 17 km away from the downtown.
+The culinary and floating market location is 17 km away from downtown.
 Precisely in Jalan Grand Hotel No.33E, Lembang, West Bandung, Jawa Barat 40391.